talkjs/tutorials/how-to-add-chat-to-a-blazor-app-with-talkjs/how-to-add-chat-to-a-blazor-app-with-talkjs.md

 - The [TalkJS Docs](https://talkjs.com/docs/) help you get started with TalkJS.
 - [TalkJS tutorials](https://talkjs.com/resources/tag/tutorials/) provide how-to guides for many common TalkJS use cases.
 - The [talkjs-examples Github repo](https://github.com/talkjs/talkjs-examples) has larger complete examples that demonstrate how to integrate with other libraries and frameworks.
-For the full example code for this tutorial, see our [Blazor example NOT UPDATED](https://github.com/talkjs/talkjs-examples).
+For the full example code for this tutorial, see our [Blazor example](https://github.com/talkjs/talkjs-examples/tree/master/csharp/blazor_talkjs).